Supersheep50/hey-look-listen-quiz/README.md

 ### Manual Testing

 - The quiz was manually tested on a Desktop PC, ASUS Laptop, MacBook Pro, Iphone Pro and Ipad Air.
 It was manually tested in both Chrome and Safari by myself and podcast co-creators.
+- Dev tools used to make sure everything was responsive.

 ### Lighthouse Testing